 Plant Made Pharmaceuticals, PMP

-Bio-engineering – the field of study that utilizes engineering techniques to improve the health and well being of people aka biomedical engineering– Encyclopedia & Dictionary of Medicine & Allied Health
+Bio-engineering – the field of study that utilizes engineering techniques to improve the health and well being of people aka biomedical engineering– Encyclopedia & Dictionary of Medicine & Allied Health.

 Research and development personnel of Pharmaceutical companies don’t just spend their time in laboratories or out in the field collecting samples.
 They can be found on plant farms that are specifically designated and segregated from the public.
+Let’s examine the world of ‘Biopharming for meds‘.

 The farm may be growing alfalfa, corn, duckweed, rice, safflower, tomatoes and tobacco to name a few crops.
 These crops are used in bio-engineering for new drugs, to combat disease that afflicts people of all ages and ethnic backgrounds.